redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.3-source-control-intro/README.md

 ### Step 3 - The Device Edge Codebase Repo

 On the right-hand side of the Gitea dashboard is a link to a repository called `device-edge-codebase` which will be used to contain code for this workshop.
-Take a look at the pre-populated playbook in the `playbooks/` directory, and denote the http(s)/git addresses used to push and pull from this repository as it will be needed later on.
+Take a look at the pre-populated playbook in the `playbooks/` directory, and take note of the http(s)/git addresses used to push and pull from this repository in the top right of the repository landing page.

 ![Device Edge Repo](../images/repo.png)